itsmeeandrew/itsmeeandrew.github.io/_posts/2024-03-27-week-8-awesome-storytelling.markdown

 <embed type="text/html" src="/content/bokeh.html" width="100%" height="600px">

-While we can clearly see the sudden drop in the number of robberies after the recession, we can not detect any trends before 2008.
-By diving down more deeply into the data and looking for geographical aspects, we can see which regions contributed to the peak in the number of robberies in 2008.
-While the western regions' (Taraval, Park, Richmond) crime rates were stagnating in our focus period, some eastern regions (Bayview, Mission, Southern) had big increase during the recession.
-Comparing these regions with the poverty rates for neighboords [[2]](#ref), we can not notice any correlation between the poverty rates and the robbery-affected regions.
+While we can clearly see the sudden drop in the number of robberies after the recession, we cannot detect any trends before 2008.
+By delving more deeply into the data and looking for geographical aspects, we can see which regions contributed to the peak in the number of robberies in 2008.
+Most of the western regions (Taraval, Park, Richmond) had stagnating crime rates in our focus period; however, some eastern regions (Bayview, Mission, Southern) had a big increase during the recession.
+Comparing these regions with the poverty rates for neighborhoods [[2]](#ref), we cannot notice any correlation between the poverty rates and the robbery-affected regions.

 <embed type="text/html" src="/content/map.html" width="100%" height="600px">

 In this report, we investigated the effects of the Great Recession on the rates of robberies.
-We can conclude that during and after this period, its effects are noticable, but based on the available data, the recession could not have been predicted.
+We can conclude that during and after this period, its effects are noticeable, but based on the available data, the recession could not have been predicted.

 ### <a name="ref"></a>  References